01 of 07

 07 of 07

 Look closely at this wall?
 What do you see?
 Not a single one of these pieces is a painting or a photo.
 In fact, they are all serving platters.
 Who can turn down a great deal on a beautiful, unique serving dish, a ring bowl, or mismatched vintage china?
-I can’t!
+We can’t!
 Unfortunately, unless you are entertaining very often, most of those beautiful pieces rarely see the light beyond the cupboards.
 But they can create a truly memorable gallery wall.
-I like that this gallery wall is in the bathroom for two... reasons: First, the bathroom is often sorely neglected when it comes to design; and second, there’s not a lot of gregarious activity in the bathroom (think: impromptu kitchen dance party) that would make a gallery wall made of breakables especially vulnerable.
-But what I like most is that this is a truly creative use of unusual pieces in a space where you don't usually see gallery walls.
+We like that this gallery wall is in the bathroom for... two reasons: First, the bathroom is often sorely neglected when it comes to design; and second, there’s not a lot of gregarious activity in the bathroom (think: impromptu kitchen dance party) that would make a gallery wall made of breakables especially vulnerable.
+But what we like most is that this is a truly creative use of unusual pieces in a space where you don't usually see gallery walls.
 When planning your next wall-based masterpiece, look for opportunities to think outside the box.
 You'll be amazed by what you come up with.

 Bryn Huntpalmer is a mother of two young children living in Austin, Texas where she currently serves as the Senior Content Manager for Modernize.com and nurtures her home décor obsession.
 Additional glimpses into her life can be found on her personal blog Her Own Wings or her podcast, The Birth Hour.